ttsim-dev/ttsim/docs/geps/gep-03.md

    `piecewise_constant`, `piecewise_linear`, `piecewise_quadratic`, `piecewise_cubic`
    will be converted automatically to be used with the `piecewise_polynomial` function.

-   `birth_month_based_phase_out` and `birth_year_based_phase_in` are used to phase in or out a parameter based on the birth year of the individual.
+   `birth_month_based_phase_inout` and `birth_year_based_phase_inout` are used to phase in or out a parameter based on the birth year of the individual.
 They are automatically converted to be used as `ConsecutiveIntLookupTableParamValue` objects.

    `require_converter` can be anything.
 However there must be a converter function in the codebase.